ctucker/angular-snc-training/src/training.md

 # Promises: what and why

-* Alternative to callbacks
+* Cleaner alternative to callbacks
-* Simple way to manage parallelization/chaining

 ```javascript
 myPromise = myService.fetchDataAsync();